ecolangelo/easystax/README.md

 easystax
 ========

-library to deal with StAX API for xml parsing.
+utility library that wraps StAX API for xml parsing.
 The library uses Woodstox implementation for XMLInputFactory and XMLOutputFactory

 ### import with maven